 Roman history is an interest that I don’t usually indulge here (with rare exceptions), mostly because “interest” is all it is and I figure you should get something more for your reading time than “Some Guy Writes About Whatever.”
 But the Roman (Byzantine) Emperor Heraclius (d.
-641) is actually an important figure in Islamic history as well as Roman (without Heraclius, the world in which Muhammad began preaching might have looked considerably different than it actually looked), so his coronation is worth a brief post given our usual focus around this place.
+641) is actually an important figure in Islamic history as well as Roman (without Heraclius, the world in which Muhammad began preaching might have looked considerably different than it actually looked), so his coronation is worth a post given our usual focus around this place.

 In 610 the Byzantine Empire was reeling, and things were only getting worse.
 Back in 602, then-Emperor Maurice had decided that the

 rent was empire’s military expenses were too damn high, and his solution to that problem was to tell his large army campaigning against the Avars in the Balkans that it was basically on its own for the winter.
-This was a bad idea, and by the time that army had fully expressed just how bad an idea it had been, Maurice was dead (after attempting to defend himself by arming the Blues and the Greens, remember them?) and a junior officer in the Balkan army, Phocas, was your new emperor.
+This was a bad idea, and by the time that army had fully expressed just how bad an idea it was, Maurice was dead (after trying to defend himself by arming the Blues and the Greens, remember them?) and a junior officer in the Balkan army, Phocas, was your new emperor.
 The problem for Phocas is that hardly anybody in the empire, aside from the army that had put him there, really approved of him taking the throne.
 One Byzantine governor in northern Mesopotamia, Narces, squatted in the northern Mesopotamian (today the site is in modern Turkey) city of Edessa, declared his independence, and begged the Sasanian Emperor Khosrow II for help in holding off Phocas’s inevitable attack.

 Well, it so happens that the Sasanians and Byzantines had just ended a war in 591 on Byzantine terms (most of the Caucasus came under Byzantine control or “influence” as a result).
 That war had ended when Maurice helped Khosrow take his throne back from the (brief, he ruled for about a year) usurper Bahram VI.
 So not only were the Sasanians itching for a rematch, but Khosrow had particular reason to be indebted to Maurice and therefore hostile to the guy who’d had Maurice deposed and executed.
 He jumped at the chance to aid Narces, and his armies defeated the Byzantines at Edessa and, in 605, at Dara (also in northern Mesopotamia/modern Turkey), which the Persians took for themselves.
 Narces then tried to patch things up with Phocas, but after being promised safe passage to Constantinople he was arrested and burned at the stake for his troubles.